SMS Meaning in Business Messaging (And How It Works)

 Appointment Reminders and Confirmations

 If your business runs on appointments, SMS helps reduce missed bookings.
-Sending a message a day before or a few hours in advance helps reduce last-minute cancellations and no-shows.
+Sending mass text messages a day before or a few hours in advance helps reduce last-minute cancellations and no-shows.

 Order Updates and Delivery Alerts